 The film Goyo has been all the buzz since it was shown.
 Just like its predecessor, Heneral Luna, social media was of great help to improve its popularity.
-I have been following the film’s hashtags and several people on social media have been promoting it and giving their two cents.
+I have been following the film’s hashtags, and several people on social media have been promoting it and giving their two cents.
 They can’t get over its story.
-There are people who even watched it 5 times or more.
-I watched it 2 times, but because of all the rounds it has been getting, I realized that a lot of people truly got its message.
+Some people even watched it 5 times or more.
+I viewed it 2 times, but because of all the rounds it has been getting, I realized that a lot of people truly got its message.
 I thought twice about having a post-realization blog about it, but here it goes.

 In my opinion, this film has been so popular because of its “critical” and blind followers theme.
-We all know that these days, the Philippine political scene has been so divisive, with most of the people gearing towards the right (pro-administration).
-The less popular one, the left-wing or the opposition have been very critical about the current admin, and it seems like, in my opinion, most of the people who loved the film are from the opposition and might even think that the film is nerve hitting to the people who idolize the current Philippine president so much.
+We all know that these days, the Philippine political scene has been so divisive, with most of the people (at least in my city and exposure) gearing towards the right (pro-administration).
+The left-wing or the opposition has been very critical about the current admin, and it seems like, in my opinion, most of the people who loved the film are from their side and might even think that the film is nerve hitting to the people who idolize the current Philippine president so much.

 At first, I thought that it really does seem that way.
-For the past year, I’ve been so critical of the admin because of the Train law, Inflation, China ties, US ties, anti-poor, and anti-IP decisions, etc. However, despite me being critical of the current admin, I have no love for the other political parties either.
+For the past year, I’ve been so critical of the admin because of the Train law, Inflation, China ties, US ties, anti-poor, and anti-IP decisions, etc. However, despite it, I have no love for the other political parties either.
 Since we do not know the real truth, I guess each one of us is a blind follower of a particular side.
-Aside from the Dutertards, there are people who are willing to die for their Communist leader and people who are all praise for an elitist party.
+Aside from the Dutertards, some people are willing to die for their Communist leader and people who are all praise for an elitist party.
 I’m no exception because it’s not at good to just leave out everyone.
 Neutrality helps the oppressor, according to Elie Wiesel.

-Despite the negative associations with ex-Philippine President Emilio Aguinaldo, I understood him, not on the fact that he has time to kill people and his own evil motives and biases (as shown in Heneral Luna), but because at some point in his presidency, he actually fought for the Philippines.
+Despite the negative associations with ex-Philippine President Emilio Aguinaldo, I understood him, not on the fact that he has time to kill people and his own evil motives and biases (as shown in Heneral Luna), but because at some point during his presidency, he actually fought for the Philippines.
 He was under pressure.
 I realize that I share some of his beliefs since I’m kinda’ socially-aware, but I’m lucky that I am not in his place.
-Imagine having your family kidnapped or killed because the Americans want your country’s sovereignty to be over.
+Imagine having your family kidnapped or killed because the conquerors (the Americans) want your country’s sovereignty to be over.

 Apolinario Mabini was Aguinaldo’s trusted comrade, as the former was highly intelligent and philosophical.
 Mabini was also good at administrative activities in the government, so even though Aguinaldo was the leader, Mabini has a lot of say in it.